What is Firebase Cloud Messaging (FCM)?

 Leverage User Segmentation

-Use FCM's targeting capabilities to deliver personalized messages that increase engagement.
+Use FCM's targeting tools to send messages that match each user's interests.
+This helps boost engagement.

 Monitor Performance

-Analyze message delivery reports and engagement metrics regularly to improve your messaging strategy.
+Review message delivery reports and engagement metrics on a regular basis.
+Use the data to sharpen your messaging strategy.

 Challenges and Solutions in FCM Integration